 Tip #4: Lemon Skunk Yield

-If you grow Lemon Skunk indoors, you are looking at a yield of up to 18 ounces per square meter planted.
-For outdoor growers, the yield is higher – up to 28 ounces per plant!
+If you grow Lemon Skunk indoors, you can expect a yield of up to 18 ounces per square meter planted.
+For outdoor growers, the yield is higher—up to 28 ounces per plant!
 The best time to harvest this crop outdoors is in early October.

 Tip #5: Feeding Lemon Skunk